 A virtual relationship can be based on a range, like the technique used to implement a dynamic segmentation:

 CALCULATE ( [measure], FILTER ( ALL ( Sales[Net Price] ), -- Apply filter to Sales NOT ISEMPTY ( -- filtering prices FILTER ( -- within the active ranges PriceRange, PriceRange[Min Price] <= Sales[Net Price] && Sales[Net Price] < PriceRange[Max Price] ) ) ) )

-A weak relationship is not used as part of table expansion.
+A limited relationship is not used as part of table expansion.
 Power BI has been allowing composite models since 2018; In a composite model, it is possible to create tables in a model containing data in both Import mode (a copy of data from the data source is preloaded and cached in memory using the VertiPaq engine) and in DirectQuery mode (the data source is only accessed at query time).